-Outcome: Increased income for Region of Peel residents, particularly those of lowest income.
+Desired outcome: Increased income for Peel residents, particularly those of lowest income.

 - Percentage of eligible families receiving appropriate entitlements